What To Do When Your Partner Is Socially Awkward Or Less-Naturally Social

 Counseling is always an option, for them, yourself, or both of you

 As I talk about in another article, I don't think there's anything wrong with seeing a counselor.
-The piece I just linked to is about how someone could see a therapist for help with their own social issues, but the basic ideas also apply to the non-awkward partner, or couple making an appointment.
+The piece I just linked to is about how someone could see a therapist for help with their own social issues, but the basic ideas also apply to the non-awkward partner, or a couple making an appointment.

 There are clear benefits for the awkward partner seeing someone.
 They can get support and guidance while addressing their issues.
 They may be more open to working with a neutral professional.
 If you're both wondering whether they meet the diagnosis for a condition like ADHD or Asperger's Syndrome, your partner can be properly assessed to clear that question up.
 If it turns out a diagnosis does apply to them, they can then get further direction.
 It's necessary to mention that counseling isn't something you just send another person to so the therapist will "fix" them for you.
 The person attending has to be motivated to change for themselves.
+Or they may choose to change in a way that doesn't fit what you think is best.

 Counseling can also be a big help to the non-awkward partner.
 You can talk to someone about the frustrations you're experiencing on your end.
 You can get some of your questions answered.
 You can learn more effective ways to be supportive.
 If you have social issues yourself, you can tackle those.
 Third, it could be useful to see a therapist as a couple.
 After all, what you're really dealing with here is a relational problem.
 A counselor can help you resolve it, and strengthen your relationship in other ways.